BlockchainCommons/spotbit/README.md

 The install script will set up a hidden service for you then show you the link after creating it.
 You can view this link anytime by looking at the file `/var/lib/tor/Spotbit/hostname` as root.
 You do not need to use Spotbit over tor.
 Note: you do not need to specify the port number in the address bar if you are using Tor.

+#### Running Spotbit
 To run the server, run `sudo systemctl start spotbit`.
 Spotbit will then start making http GET requests to all the exchanges you list in the config file.
 Over 100 exchanges are supported.
 The Flask server runs over port 5000.
 There are currently three API routes you can use:

 * `/status`
     - Returns a string message if the server is running
 * `/now/<currency>/<exchange>`
     - Returns the latest candle for BTC/currency (if supported by the exchange API), or the latest spot price.
     - currency is a three letter fiat currency (e.g. USD, JPY, etc)
     - exchange is the name of an exchange supported by CCXT.
 If the exchange is already in the config file, then the newest row from your local database is returned.
 If the exchange is not supported, then Spotbit will directly request this exchange and return data but it will not be stored locally.
+    - Example response:
+    ```
+    {"close":10314.06,"currency_pair":"BTC-USD","datetime":"2020-09-13 14:31:00","high":10315.65,"id":122983,"low":10314.06,"open":10315.65,"timestamp":1600007460000,"vol":3.53308926}
+    ```
+* `/now/<currency>`
+    - Similar to above, but when the user does not specify a specific exchange (e.g. `/now/USD`)
+    - Spotbit will return an average value of the latest data from each exchange in the list.
+All values will be no older than 15 minutes from present.
+    - If no data are present for any exchange, then spotbit will try to make a direct request to that exchange.
+If that fails, then that exchange will be excluded from the average value.
+    - In the response json, there will be a list called `failed_exchanges` showing which exchanges had to be excluded.
+    - Example response:
+    ```
+    {"close":10320.4375,"currency_pair":"BTC-USD","datetime":"Sun, 13 Sep 2020 14:39:11 GMT","exchanges":["coinbasepro","hitbtc","bitfinex","kraken","bitstamp"],"failed_exchanges":["hitbtc"],"high":10321.0875,"id":"average_value","low":10319.3175,"oldest_timestamp":1600007460000,"open":10320.0875,"timestamp":1600007951358.4841,"volume":2.3988248000000003}
+    ```

 * `/hist/<currency>/<exchange>/<date_start>/<date_end>`
     - Returns all data in the specified BTC/currency pair between `date_start` and `date_end`.
     - Dates can be passed either as ISO-8601 dates (YYYY-MM-DDTHH:mm:SS) or millisecond timestamps.
     - If the exchange is not present in your config file, then no data is returned.
+    - Example response:
 * `/configure`
     - Shows the current config settings for this server, including what exchanges and currencies are supported.
+    - Example response:
+    ```
+    {"cached exchanges":["gemini","bitstamp","okcoin","coinbasepro","kraken","cex","bitfinex","acx","bitflyer","liquid","bitbank","zaif"],"currencies":["USD","GBP","JPY","AUD","USDT","BRL","EUR","KRW","ZAR","TRY","USDC","INR","CAD","IDR"],"interval":5,"keepWeeks":5,"on demand exchanges":["acx","aofex","bequant","bibox","bigone","binance","bitbank","bitbay","bitfinex","bitflyer","bitforex","bithumb","bitkk","bitmax","bitstamp","bittrex","bitz","bl3p","bleutrade","braziliex","btcalpha","btcbox","btcmarkets","btctradeua","bw","bybit","bytetrade","cex","chilebit","coinbase","coinbasepro","coincheck","coinegg","coinex","coinfalcon","coinfloor","coinmate","coinone","crex24","currencycom","digifinex","dsx","eterbase","exmo","exx","foxbit","ftx","gateio","gemini","hbtc","hitbtc","hollaex","huobipro","ice3x","independentreserve","indodax","itbit","kraken","kucoin","lakebtc","latoken","lbank","liquid","livecoin","luno","lykke","mercado","oceanex","okcoin","okex","paymium","poloniex","probit","southxchange","stex","surbitcoin","therock","tidebit","tidex","upbit","vbtc","wavesexchange","whitebit","yobit","zaif","zb"],"updated settings?":"no"}
+    ```
 * `/`
     - Shows a landing page with info about spotbit.

 You can check on a spotbit's status at any time by running `sudo systemctl status spotbit`, or take a look at the log file in `/home/spotbit/source/spotbit.log`.

+#### Exchanges Used for Averaging
+For each of the listed fiat currencies, there is a list of 5 exchanges that will be used to average data for the `/now/CURRENCY` endpoint.
+They have been selected based on volume rankings and coinmarketcap's confidence rating.
+In order to stick with exchanges supported by ccxt, some candidates were excluded (such as btse).
+These exchanges should all be listed in the `exchanges` field of `spotbit.config` in order to ensure spotbit runs as smoothly as possible.
+The default config will include these values for you.
+* USD
+    - coinbasepro
+    - hitbtc
+    - bitfinex
+    - kraken
+    - bitstamp
+* GBP
+    - coinbasepro
+    - coinsbank
+    - bitstamp
+    - kraken
+    - cexio
+* EUR
+    - kraken
+    - coinbasepro
+    - bitfinex
+    - bitstamp
+    - indoex
+* JPY
+    - bitflyer
+    - liquid
+    - coincheck
+    - bitbank
+    - zaif
+* USDT
+    - binance
+    - okex
+    - huobipro
+    - bitmax
+    - gateio

 #### Test Server
+A spotbit instance is currently running at `h6zwwkcivy2hjys6xpinlnz2f74dsmvltzsd4xb42vinhlcaoe7fdeqd.onion`.
+This instance is on a dedicated server.
-If you want to test out the server without running one yourself, you can use our test server at `km3danfmt7aiqylbq5lhyn53zhv2hhbmkr6q5pjc64juiyuxuhcsjwyd.onion`.
+Alternatively, you can use our test server at `km3danfmt7aiqylbq5lhyn53zhv2hhbmkr6q5pjc64juiyuxuhcsjwyd.onion`.
 This server will have the latest bugfixes on it, but may not have 100% uptime.

 #### Config Options
 Spotbbit uses a config file located at `/home/spotbit/.spotbit/spotbit.config` to change settings.
 The allowed fields are:
 * `keepWeeks`
     - The number of weeks worth of data to keep in the database for exchanges that you are not retrieving history for.
 This setting does not apply to exchanges that have a long term history.
 * `exchanges`
     - The exchanges you want to get current data for.
 They should be supplied as a list of lowercase names separated by spaces.
+By default, spotbit.config will include the exchanges needed to create averages for you in USD, GBP, EUR, JPY and USDT.
 * `currencies`
     - The fiat currencies you want to get data for.
 They should be supplied as a list of currency codes (eg USD, AUD, CAD, etc) separated by spaces
 * `interval`
     - The time in seconds spotbit should wait between making GET requests to API servers.
 This value should be between 5-15 seconds for best results.
 * `exchange_limit`
     - The number of exchanges to allow to be run in one thread, before performance mode is turned on and spotbit distributes exchanges to multiple threads.
 Set the threshold higher if you want to reduce Spotbit's impact on your system, and lower the threshold if you want Spotbit to run as fast as possible with many exchanges supported.
 THE MULTITHREADING IS STILL POORLY TESTED AND MAY NOT BEHAVE PROPERLY.
 OMITTING THIS IS PREFERRED.
 * `averaging_time`
     - The time window in hours that Spotbit will consider "current" when calculating an average price.
 It is useful to set this to at least an hour or so if you are supporting several dozen or more exchanges, because in these situations some exchanges may occasionally fall slightly behind in the request queue, depending on what you have set as your `interval` and `exchange_limit`.
 * `historicalExchanges`
     - Exchanges that you want to request past data for in addition to current data.
 Should be supplied in the same format as the `exchanges` field.
 * `historyEnd`
     - A millisecond timestamp that represents the oldest point in history you want to keep in storage.

 ## Origin, Authors, Copyright & Licenses